Brief History of the IIBA in New Zealand

 To understand how we started and survived to this day we have following an excerpt from the June 2008 Chapter Spotlight published by the governing body of the IIBA, the spotlight being New Zealand.

-This article was published by Shirley Sartin, CBAP, PMP, IIBA Chapter Council Chair with contributions from Paul Ramsay President IIBA New Zealand Chapter.
-When asked what makes the New Zealand chapter a success, Paul Ramsay, (Past) Chapter President responded, “Our biggest success is the people who make it happen: our Board, our sponsors, our speakers, our members and our supporters.
+This article was published by Shirley Sartin, CBAP, PMP, IIBA Chapter Council Chair, with contributions from Paul Ramsay former President of IIBA New Zealand Chapter.
+When asked what makes the New Zealand chapter a success, Paul Ramsay said, “Our biggest success is the people who make it happen: our Board, our sponsors, our speakers, our members and our supporters.
 These are people who have freely given of their time and talents to ensure the Chapter's success.”
-Further, Paul explained that although he attributes luck in achieving success, he points out "luck is where preparation and opportunity meet - and we have been suitably prepared to take advantage of the opportunities available to us.”
+Further, Paul explained that although he attributes luck to achieving success, he points out, "luck is where preparation and opportunity meet - and we have been suitably prepared to take advantage of the opportunities available to us.”

 As the first international IIBA Chapter outside of North America, the Chapter was launched in Wellington on May 4, 2006, with over 140 attendees.
 The chapter became officially chartered on November 5, 2006.
 Today New Zealand boasts nearly 500 IIBA members.
 That’s quite an accomplishment for a small country containing just over 4 million people.

 The Chapter’s hard work and efforts have resulted in the following lessons learned:

 - Plan for the long-term viability of the Chapter to ensure that it can be sustained.

 - Provide good, regular, and consistent communication with members and prospective members.
 This is vital if chapter events are to be well-supported.
 As an example, New Zealand’s communication resulted in over 80 attendees at their last Wellington event.